abbycabs/dino-park/CONTRIBUTING.md

 ## How to report bugs

 Notice a mistake?
 Please file any bugs, requests, or questions in [our issue tracker](https://github.com/acabunoc/dino-park/issues)!
+Anyone can add a new issue.